389: The Importance of Gratitude and Celebration throughout our Everydays and along our Life Journey

 “Gratitude is not about what you have; it’s about valuing what you have.” —Dr. Mary E. Anderson

-Without an awareness of all that is going well, what the depth of the world around you is providing for your life, then we still technically are either living ignorantly or taking the life, no matter how much we love what where we currently are or not, for gratitude.
+Without an awareness of all that is going well, what the depth of the world around you is providing for your life, then we still technically are either living ignorantly or taking the life, no matter how much we love what or where we currently are or not, for gratitude.
 We fall into the bad habit of assuming that all that is occurring at this moment is what it is and are not appreciating the value of how it came to be and what it takes to maintain it.
-However, when we consciously begin to pay attention and become aware of the clean air we are breathing, the calm and quiet at night so that we are able to fall asleep at ease, clean and running water to take our shower in the morning, we stop taking for granted these fundamentals and even when all is not as we might hope, we don’t get tangled up in asking for more, but instead appreciate what is and stay on the path we have set our intention.
+However, when we consciously begin to pay attention and become aware of the clean air we are breathing, the calm and quiet at night so that we are able to fall asleep at ease, clean and running water to take our shower in the morning, we stop taking for granted these fundamentals.Even when all is not as we might hope, we don’t get tangled up in asking for more, but instead appreciate what is and stay on the path we have set our intention.

 What it looks like in our daily life: